for the patients of North Western India

 Together, we can make a difference in their lives.

-Provide free diagnosis, medication and treatment for underprivileged patients.
+Provide free diagnosis for underprivileged patients.

 Upgrade healthcare facilities and equipment.